 Jos holds a Bachelors of Business Administration from Temple University (2001) and an MFA in Media Communication Arts (2011) from the City College of New York where she focused on Screenwriting, Producing, and Cinematography.
 While at CCNY, she was invited to Escuela International Cine Y Television (EICTV) in Cuba as the Producer for USA, with filmmakers from 8 countries for a 6-part global documentary series, Ser Un Ser Humano.
 The series has screened in countries world-wide and is referenced as a model for using documentary film for the development of cultures and communication.

-She has received recognition for her artistic work through awards and fellowships from the American Folklore Society, New York Women in Film and Television, Colin Powell Center for Public Service, PA Council on the Arts, the Leeway Foundation and a fellowship with the Knight Foundation to participate in the Sundance Institute’s Screenwriting Intensive in Philadelphia and at the festival in Park City, Utah.
+She has received recognition for her artistic work through awards and fellowships from the American Folklore Society, New York Women in Film and Television (NYWIFT), Colin Powell Center for Public Policy, PA Council on the Arts, the Leeway Foundation and a fellowship with the Knight Foundation to participate in the Sundance Institute’s Screenwriting Intensive in Philadelphia and at the festival in Park City, Utah.

 Jos’ educational work includes teaching curriculum courses at numerous institutions including Educational Video Center, the Kimmel Center for the Performing Arts, and the University of Pennsylvania.
 She is is currently an Adjunct Professor at Temple University, a Lecturer at the University of the Arts, and the Chief Storyteller for Love Now Media, a production company which focuses on love as a tool for healing and social change.
-Her current projects include developing a feature film titled “Wanaki”, and a web series, “Revolutionary Love Stories”.
+Her current projects include developing a feature film titled “Wanaki,”and a web series, “Revolutionary Love Stories.”